With a single image, the New York Times made news Thursday---a day not lacking in the eventful, given President Obama's speech in Cairo.

 But he didn't need any more shots to preserve the eloquent evidence we see here, says Mary Panzer, whose essays on photography and modern culture have appeared in Aperture, Vanity Fair and The Wall Street Journal, among other publications.

 Photographers Charlie Cole, Stuart Franklin and Jeff Widener took long-familiar images from windows high in the Beijing Hotel.
-"From their viewpoint, the Tank Man's protest appears to a performance, designed for an enormous audience," emailed Panzer, former curator of photographs at the National Portrait Gallery, Smithsonian Institution, in
+"From their viewpoint, the Tank Man's protest appears to a performance, designed for an enormous audience," emailed Panzer, former curator of photographs at the National Portrait Gallery, Smithsonian Institution, in Washington.

 "The success of these famous photographs suggests that the Tank Man chose this spot precisely because he knew the photographers would be watching," Panzer wrote me.
 "But from Jones, we learn how few other witnesses there were, how very solitary he was, and how truly futile his protest would have been had the media not broadcast his action to the world."